 • Refined by Conversation, which is the daily expression and exchange of individual opinions; a mechanism that amends communal understanding by promoting popular, while suppressing unpopular, notions.
 That is, all those ideas which match common feelings of right and wrong, will be repeated and magnified into reasons to act, while those which receive little or no support will inevitably be ignored; which makes conversation the ideas filter, or the mind, of the community.

 • Upheld by violence inflicted upon:

-Hence the alibility to inflict violence is a measure of the strength of an understanding, which is a function of the knowledge, determination and ability to think clearly of that understanding.
-Thus:
+Hence the alibility to inflict violence is a measure of the strength of an understanding, which is a function of communal: —

-i.
-The Wealth And Achievements obtained by communal understanding are dependent upon the successful use of violence.
+• The Wealth And Achievements won by a communal understanding are dependent upon the successful use of violence.
 'Pax Romana' only existed as long as the Ancient Romans were willing and able to inflict superior violence upon their enemies.

 1. By sharing the same process of thought as individuals, communal minds are subject to the same shortcomings of understanding as individuals:

 i.
 Understanding appears only after the formation of a basic set of values (morality), which become an essential and immutable part of the creature.

 ii.
 Personality As the understanding of an individual confers a personality, so does the understanding of a community, and this the culture of the community.